 Teen Suicide Awareness and Prevention Program: Riverside University Health System - Public Health, Injury Prevention Services (IPS) continued to implement the teen suicide prevention and awareness program in eight school districts throughout Riverside County in FY18/19.
-The 12 districts served were Alvord, Banning, Beaumont, Coachella Valley, Corona-Norco, Hemet, Menifee, Moreno Valley, Murrieta Valley, Palm Springs, San Jacinto, and Temecula Valley.
-IPS continued their approach of contracting at the district level to serve all high schools and middle schools in each district.
-This ensured school district support of the program.
-IPS provided the Suicide Prevention (SP) curriculum training to a leadership group at each campus.
+The 12 districts served were Alvord, Banning, Beaumont, Coachella Valley, Corona-Norco, Hemet, Menifee, Moreno Valley, Murrieta Valley, Palm Springs, San Jacinto, and campus.
 The primary goal of the SP program is to help prevent teen suicide by providing training and resources to students, teachers, counselors, and public health workers.
-Each high school and middle school within the selected school district will be required to establish a suicide prevention club on campus or partner with an existing service group throughout the school year to train them in the Suicide Prevention (SP) curriculum.
-It is imperative to create buy in from the students on each campus, and by focusing on a peer to peer approach with the SP program it helps to bridge the trust among students and utilize the program to its full potential.
-Individuals in each service group will be identified as SP outreach providers, with the ability to assist their peers in asking for help if they are in crisis.
-SP outreach providers will have training on topics such as:
+Each high school and middle school within the selected school district will be required to establish a suicide prevention club on campus or partner with an existing service group throughout the school year to train them in the